§ 1 GENERAL PROVISIONS

-11. A Customer may be asked by the Seller to deliver a Product to the Seller’s Correspondence Address (at the expense of the Seller) in the event when it will be necessary to respond by the Seller to a Customer’s complaint or in order to realise the rights of a Customers resulting from non-compliance with a Sales Contract / warrant.
-If, however, owing to the nature of defects / inconsistency, the nature of Product or the way it is installed by a Customer it is impossible or excessively difficult, a Purchaser shall make the Product available to the Seller in the place where the Product is located.
+11. A Customer may be asked by the Seller to deliver a Product to the Seller’s Correspondence Address (at customer’s expense) in the event when it will be necessary to respond by the Seller to a Customer’s complaint or in order to realise the rights of a Customers resulting from non-compliance with a Sales Contract / warrant. .

 12. Within 14 calendar days the Seller will consider Customer’s demands.
 The Customer will be informed about the decision made upon the complaints of a Customer’s choice by post to the address indicated, via electronic mail, by phone, or in other way indicated by him that does not cause excessive difficulties for the Seller.

 1.Products offered by the Seller are guaranteed for a period of 12 or 24 months – if purchased for a company for 12 months, if purchased for a private person for 24 months.

 2. When a Product is under warranty, the Seller is obliged to provide a Customer with a warranty document together with Product purchased by the Customer, and check the consistency of the markings on the Product with the data of the warranty document, as well as the condition of seals and other protections placed on the Product.

 3. Detailed terms and conditions concerning quality warranty of the sold item that concern both the Seller and Purchaser are included, in particular, in Section III of the Civil Code.
 The provisions of paragraphs 1-3 do not exclude nor in any way limit the application of relevant provisions that are commonly applicable in such a case.